How Agencies Use AI for Content Creation and Pitch Generation (2026 Guide)

 Last updated: April 2026

-AI content tools are the most widely adopted category of AI in PR.
-According to the 2025 Muck Rack State of PR Report, 74% of PR professionals use AI for writing tasks including press releases, pitches, blog posts, social content, and executive communications.
-ChatGPT alone is used by the majority of agency practitioners for at least some portion of their content workflow.
-But adoption and effective use are different things.
-Most agencies are using AI as a faster typewriter rather than a fundamentally different production model.
+According to the 2025 Muck Rack State of PR Report, "74% of PR professionals use AI for writing tasks including press releases, pitches, blog posts, social content, and executive communications."
+However, most agencies treat AI as a faster drafting tool rather than a comprehensive production system, which affects output quality significantly.

 Where AI Works Well in PR Content Production